sslab-gatech/Rudra-PoC/REPORTING.md

 - **crate**: (string) the name of the target crate
 - **version**: (string) the version of the target crate to test the poc
+  - The latest version at the time of reporting
+- **indexed_name**: (optional string) the name of the target crate in the index
+  - This option is only needed when the crate is renamed or the bug was moved to another subcrate
+- **indexed_version**: (optional string) the version of the target in the index
+  - The latest version at the time of 2020-07-04
 - **features**: (optional string array) list of features to enable (TODO: not supported yet)
 - **peer**: (optional object array) peer dependencies, follows the same pattern with target.
 See `./poc/0024-lock_api.rs` for an example.
   - Ironically, `features` are supported here